unmade/apiwrappers/README.rst

      ...
     ]

-Expiremental Features
+Experimental Features
 ---------------------

-As expirement, there is also a ``Fetch`` descriptor.
+As experiment, there is also a ``Fetch`` descriptor.
 ``Fetch`` helps reduce boilerplate and lets you write wrappers in almost declarative way: